 The Local Green Space designation is a way to provide special protection against development for green areas of particular importance to local communities.
 To be designated as Local Green Space, an area should meet the criteria set out in paragraph 77 of the National Planning Policy Framework.
 However, whether to designate land is a matter for local discretion.
 The designation should only be used:

-- · where the green space is in reasonably close proximity to the community it serves - · where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including playing fields), tranquillity or richness of its wildlife
+$\cdot$ where the green space is in reasonably close proximity to the community it serves ple because of its beauty, historic significance, recreational value (including playing fields), tranquillity or richness of its wildlife